baendlorel/archiver/README.md

 ### option: --vault/-v

 Put the archived items into a specific vault.
-Shall fail if the vault does not exist.
+This would fail if the vault does not exist.

 ```bash
 arv put --vault <vault-name> <items>